-Since spring of 2014, Sierra Leone has been one of the countries most severely affected by the Ebola epidemic.
-The virus has infected more than 13,000 people in Sierra Leone, of whom nearly 4,000 have died.
-As of November 7th Sierra Leone was declared Ebola free.
+Beginning in the spring of 2014, Sierra Leone was one of the countries most severely affected by the Ebola epidemic.
+The virus infected more than 13,000 people in Sierra Leone, of whom nearly 4,000 died.
+On November 7th, 2016 Sierra Leone was declared Ebola free.

 EBOLA EMERGENCY RESPONSE

 When the Ebola epidemic hit Sierra Leone, Handicap International opted to maintain its presence in the country, so that it could continue to provide its expertise in emergency humanitarian operations.

 The organization managed a fleet of ambulances covering the entire Freetown region.
 These ambulances and their personnel applied a very strict decontamination protocol to prevent the virus from spreading.
 To protect other members of the household from contamination, teams equipped with spray guns accompanied the ambulances on each trip and disinfected the rooms where sick people stayed.
 At the height of the epidemic, more than 200 people were working on this project.

 Since the end of the Ebola crisis in Sierra Leone, Handicap International has shifted its attention to rehabilitation and support for Ebola survivors.

 Since 2008 Handicap International has worked with teachers and the Ministry of Education to promote the inclusion of children with disabilities in mainstream schools.
 Handicap International facilitates the training of teachers in pedagogical techniques that take into account difficulties faced by children with disabilities and helps the Ministry of Education develop specific modules adapted to Sierra Leone to create inclusive learning environments.